 It's been said that the secret to keeping up your healthy resolutions and habits is to make sure they're sustainable in the first place, which is why drinking more water or getting more sleep are such popular choices for those looking to make changes (as opposed to say, running a marathon when you can barely make it around the block).
 And that probably explains the recent hype around buzzy wellness teas.
 But could better health really be as easy as switching up your morning (or evening) beverage?
 According to health pros, the answer isn't so simple.

 There's nothing new about sipping herbal teas for various benefits.
 In fact, mint or ginger tea for digestion and chamomile for winding down have been used in different cultures for centuries.
+Teas for skin and hair health are also having a moment.
 That said, the latest — and most buzzworthy — teas are blending different trendy ingredients in with the tried-and-true ones to aid in various health issues or make them even more super powered.
 But while nutritionist and wholeness coach Melissa Kathryn believes that adding certain herbal teas into your daily wellness routine can give you a boost (she particularly loves a turmeric blend from Pique Teas), she warns that you shouldn't expect them to solve all your health woes.
 "Modern wellness blends are beneficial but are not intended to heal on their own," she explains.
 "Use tea in conjunction with a healthy lifestyle and other forms of supplementation, movement, and mindset for full holistic healing and nourishing mind, body, and spirit."

 Dr. Olivia Audrey, an integrative medicine and holistic health coach and author agrees with the idea that these trendy tea blends certainly have their place in a holistic health regimen, especially considering the variety they may add to your diet.
 "I like to add in dandelion root tea on my two weekly detox days, when following my 7-day protocol," she explains.
 "This gives the liver a supportive boost and helps the lymphatic system detox."